 Self-Guided Retreat Good Shepherd Sunday promises sentimental loveliness and nostalgia but instead delivers overwhelming challenges.
 I think it's nearly impossible to meditate on Jesus' discourse on the Good Shepherd without hearing Ezekiel 34:1-31 in the background: waking up to the corruption of the bad shepherds, accountability in the causes of justice, and knowing the Holy One as Shepherd.
 Nevertheless the choice of quotes for meditation this week reflect the process of getting there more than the timeless call to radical activism.
-Getting there requires observation and depth (meditation one) embracing and cultivating within ourselves the subtleties of beauty and attraction (meditation two) as we grow into the integrated mystical life which sends us out in apostolic union as shepherds ourselves (meditation three).
-The sign of spiritual maturity, says Jean Vanier, is “to grow in responsibility to care for others and to become good shepherds: servant leaders.”
+Getting there requires observation and depth (Meditation One) embracing and cultivating within ourselves the subtleties of beauty and attraction (Meditation Two) as we grow into the integrated mystical life which sends us out in apostolic union as shepherds ourselves (Meditation Three).

 Have a baaautiful meditation, Suzanne